 Sometimes, I retreat so far into myself that I can only imagine an alternate version of me, sitting comfortably on the sponges of my brain.
 There, my brain is a giant, sweet, pink strawberry that lives inside my marshmallow head.

-I tread carefully over the surface, bare foot and cautious; I let my hands gently lift up the soft, velvety pink drupelets and peak at what lies underneath.
+I tread carefully over the surface, bare foot and cautious; I let my hands gently lift up the soft, velvety pink drupelets and peek at what lies underneath.

 Sometimes, it’s rivers upon rivers of sweet, sticky, cool juice.
 I can run to the shores and drop to my knees, and get drunk on my memories until I am full up of sugar; a memory devoured in a single, long and satisfying gulp.